WHY IS CHRONOLOGY IMPORTANT?

 F. Paul's trip to Rome (Acts 27-28)

-- Paul left from Caesarea and sailed to Sidon, Myra, and Fair Havens on Crete, where he stayed until after the Day of Atonement.
+- Paul’s prison ship left from Caesarea and sailed to Sidon, Myra, and Fair Havens on Crete, where he stayed until after the Day of Atonement.

-- He then sailed west until shipwrecked on Malta, where he stayed 3 months.
+- He then sailed west until a fierce storm left him shipwrecked on Malta.
+He wintered there for 3 months.

-- When Spring came, he sailed to Syracuse, Rhegium, and Puteoli, finally arriving in Rome, where he was imprisoned for 2 more years.
+- When Spring came, he sailed to Syracuse, Rhegium, and Puteoli, finally arriving in Rome, where he remained in prisoned in a private house for 2 more years.

 G. Paul's movements after the Roman imprisonment.

 - Achaia was the area of ancient Greece south of Macedonia.
-The province was made responsible to the Senate by Claudius in A.D.
+The province was made answerable to the Senate by Claudius in A.D.
 44.

-- The term of office for a Proconsul (governor) was 1 year (2 years in rare cases).
+- The term of office for a Proconsul was 1 year (2 years in rare cases).